-Rather a new invention, it is the production assistent’s task to take over where the assistents leave.
-During the rehearsals, the assistents assist the director, but when the final dress rehearsals are going on, they don’t have any time for this any more.
-In steps the production assistent who accompanies the director and takes notes of everything he says.
+Rather a new invention, it is the production assistant’s task to take over where the assistants leave.
+During the rehearsals, the assistants assist the director, but when the final dress rehearsals are going on, they don’t have any time for this any more.
+In steps the production assistant who accompanies the director and takes notes of everything he says.
 Since 2016, Eleanor Frost has proved invaluable in this position.
 In 2018, Jael Gallert took over.

 *The stage designers*